remkade/multisite-json-api/README.md

 Status
 ------
+These are a wishlist, please submit a PR for this if you are interested!

 * **TODO**: Add some configuration options.
 * **TODO**: Add `full-stack-test.php` to make a MySQL connection and verify the whole stack loads faster and more efficient than trying to do a full page rendering for your uptime checks.